A Florida transplant, Greg Angel has come to think of Orlando as his adopted home.

 He joined Spectrum News 13 in January 2018 and has covered stories across the state.
 A native of Charleston, South Carolina, Greg also spent time in Michigan, where he began his broadcast career at WSDP radio.
 He later worked as a reporter for Northern Michigan’s NBC affiliate.
 He loves how journalism allows him to put complex stories into context and helps people understand the world we live in.

-Greg was in Orlando in the hours, days and weeks following the 2016 Pulse nightclub shooting, sharing the stories of the people of Orlando and their resilience in the light of tragedy.
+Greg is a multi-award-winning journalist who has covered a multitude of stories, including the 2016 presidential election.
+Greg was in Orlando in the hours, days, and weeks following the 2016 Pulse nightclub shooting, sharing the stories of the people of Orlando and their resilience in the light of tragedy.